-The options component of the degree (two 8-week options chosen from a list available in the MSc Graduate Studies Handbook and on the OII website from the start of the academic year) will be assessed by coursework, normally by one or two long essays and adding up to a total of 5,000 words (excluding the bibliography, but including footnotes and tables, following the same guidelines as provided for thesis word counts in the MSc Handbook) per option paper.
+Each of the substantive option papers (chosen from a list available in the MSc Graduate Studies Handbook and on the OII website from the start of the academic year) will be assessed by coursework, normally by one or two long essays and adding up to a total of not more than 5,000 words per option paper (excluding the bibliography, but including footnotes and tables, following the same guidelines as provided for thesis word counts in the MSc Handbook).
 Specific details for each option paper are provided in the reading lists available on the OII website and in the Canvas learning environment.
 Students must submit their essays for the option papers via the University approved online submissions platform by 12:00 noon on Monday of 1st Week in Trinity Term.

-Part 11: Thesis
+Part 9: Thesis

 A thesis not to exceed 15,000 words (excluding the bibliography, but including footnotes and tables, see the Handbook for detailed guidance) must be submitted electronically via the University approved online submissions platform by noon of the weekday on or nearest to the 1st of August of the year in which the degree is to be taken.
-The topic of the thesis will be chosen by the student, subject to approval by the student's supervisor, the director of the course and the Board of Examiners.
-The deadline for submitting the title and topic is by 12:00pm on Friday of Week 8 in Hilary Term.
+The topic of the thesis will be chosen by the student, subject to approval by the student's supervisor and the Board of Examiners.
+The deadline for submitting the title and topic is by 12:00pm on Monday Week 2 Trinity Term.
 Any changes to the title or topic after this date require approval by the Chair of Examiners.
 All requests for changes must be submitted at least 3 weeks prior to the final submission deadline for the thesis, and requests after this will not normally be approved.
 Students who have been given approval by the Proctors for a different submission date have until 3 weeks prior to their approved submission date to request changes to their title and topic.